 Wednesday – 6 college credits (3 for Composition I, 3 for Composition II)

 Thursday – 9 college credits (3 for U. S. History I, 3 for U. S. History II, 3 for British Literature)

 Credits by year:

-Here’s how the college credits pile up for a student who takes four years of Home School Partners starting in August 2022 (of course, non-freshmen may earn all the credits that apply to them, even if they don’t go four years at HSP):
+Here’s how the college credits pile up for a student who takes four years of Home School Partners in-person classes starting in August 2024 (of course, students may earn all the credits that apply to them, even if they don’t go four years at HSP):